lfyuomr-gylo/anki-rest-helper/README.md

 - automatic text-to-speech generation using Microsoft Azure transcription for multiple note fields.
 - automatic cards organization: put your cards in the appropriate decks by defining organization rules.
 - note type generation with meta-templating of card templates.
 It's useful for verb conjugation learning.
-- static media files upload
+- static media files upload to Anki
+- automatic note content population using a separate tool.

 # How to use it